nelsonand/website/index.md

 ---
 layout: page
 title: Oak Nelson
 full-width: true
 ---

 # About Me

-I am from Colorado, and received my Ph.D. in plasma physics from the Department of Astrophysical Sciences at Princeton University in 2021.
+I am from Colorado and use he/him/his pronouns.
+I received my Ph.D. in plasma physics from the Department of Astrophysical Sciences at Princeton University in 2021.
 I am currently an associate research scientist at Columbia University, where I work on experimental and computational projects regarding fusion energy science and engineering.

 You can learn more about the projects I am involved in, both in [research](https://www.oaknelson.com/projects/) and in [diversity, equity and inclusion](https://www.oaknelson.com/outreach/) work, on other tabs on this page.